frederiksemmel/linicrypt_typst/main.typ

 ]

 In order to win $sans("SolGame")$ the adversary has to find a state vector $vv$ in $Vp$ that satisfies 3 conditions:
-1. It is a solution to the constraints $CC$ given an instance of the ordacle
+1. It is a solution to the constraints $CC$ given an instance of the oracle
 2. It has found this solution while keeping the values of the variables in $Fixing$ fixed
 3. The solution lies outside of the subspace $W$

 Condition 2. models the ability to specify the input of a Linicrypt program.
 Condition 3. is useful when we look for specific solutions satisfying a linear inequality.
-When we charaterize collision resistance, we will write $vv != vv'$ in terms of a subspace.
+When we characterize collision resistance, we will write $vv != vv'$ in terms of a subspace.

 #lemma("solvability of random oracle constraint")[
   Let $c = (qq_1, ..., qq_k, aa)$ be a random oracle constraint and $Fixing$ a subspace of $Vd$.
   We say $c$ is solvable fixing $Fixing$ if $aa$ is not in $Fixing + span(qq_1\, ...\, qq_k)$.

-  If $c$ is solvable fixing $Fixing$ then there is a 1-query adversary $Att$ whith
+  If $c$ is solvable fixing $Fixing$ then there is a 1-query adversary $Att$ with
   $
     Pr[sans("SolGame")({c}, Fixing, 0, Att, lambda)] >= 1 - 1 / (|FF|)
   $.